Granny Square Afghan: 7 Stunning Blanket Layout Ideas

 3. Invisible (Mattress Stitch) Join

 The mattress stitch creates a nearly invisible seam by working through the inner loops of both squares.
-It produces the cleanest, most professional finish for a granny square afghan.
-While it takes more time, the result is well worth the effort — the finished afghan looks almost as if it was crocheted in one continuous piece.
+It produces the cleanest, most professional finish for an afghan.
+While it takes more time, the result is well worth the effort, the finished afghan looks almost as if it was crocheted in one continuous piece.
 If your squares are not matching up evenly, check your crochet tension and block your squares before attempting this join.

 4. Join As You Go (JAYG)

 The JAYG technique connects each new square to the afghan as you crochet its final round, eliminating the need to seam squares at the end.
-This is a favorite among experienced crocheters because it provides instant gratification — you can see your granny square afghan growing with every square.
+This is a favorite among experienced crocheters because it provides instant gratification, you can see your piece growing with every square.
 The granny square crochet pattern you choose may include JAYG instructions, but the technique can be adapted to most standard patterns.

 Adding the Perfect Border to Your Granny Square Afghan

-A border does more than finish the edges of your granny square afghan — it unifies the design, hides any minor size inconsistencies between squares, and gives the blanket a polished, professional appearance.
-For a classic look, work 2–3 rounds of double crochet in a neutral shade around the entire perimeter.
+A border does more than finish the edges of your afghan, it unifies the design, hides any minor size inconsistencies between squares, and gives the blanket a polished, professional appearance.
+For a classic look, work 2-3 rounds of double crochet in a neutral shade around the entire perimeter.
 For more texture, try a scalloped shell border or a crab stitch (reverse single crochet) edging.
 Always block your afghan after adding the border for the smoothest, flattest finish.

 Frequently Asked Questions